lowRISC/opentitan/doc/project.md

 # Introduction to the OpenTitan Project

-&lt;Deeper dive into what the project is all about, as compared to intro paragraph on bubble server.
+&lt;Deeper dive into what the project is all about, as compared to intro paragraph.
 Open source strategy; History; Who are we?; Etc (more deep from the intro paragraph)&gt;

 ## OpenTitan project governance